juri-sinitson/process-docs/photo_en.md

 The description and the addition are optional.
 In the example above, the addition was omitted.

-Note that bulk renaming is done by the appropriate software in one action, rather than manually renaming each file individually.
-Depending on the operating system and desktop environment, this software might be integrated into the file manager.
+Note that when using bulk renaming the selected files are renamed in a single, quick step.
+This eliminates the need to manually rename each file one by one.
+Depending on the operating system and desktop environment, bulk renaming may be directly supported by the file manager.
+If not, additional software is required.

 <!-- TOC --><a name="processing-the-source-photos"></a>
 ### Processing the source photos